-In addition to data transmission via Ethernet, SPE technology also allows the simultaneous power supply to the end devices.
-With the Power over Data Line (PoDL), an effective output of up to 50 W can be transmitted.
+In addition to data transmission via Ethernet, SPE technology also enables the simultaneous power supply of end devices.
+With Power over Data Line (PoDL), an effective output of up to 50 W can be transmitted.

-The various performance classes are described in the IEEE 802.3bu standard.
-With this technology, it is possible to supply power to a sensor or actuator up to 1000 meters away with the cable used for data transmission.
-This reduces the installation effort and space requirements for field cabling.
+The various performance classes are described in the IEEE 802.3bu and IEEE 802.3cg standards.
+With this technology, it is possible to supply power to a sensor or actuator up to 1,000 meters away with the cable used for data transmission.
+This minimizes the installation effort and space required for field cabling.